 But Jiang Cheng was tired from climbing up and down the mountain and whatever else the old sage had done to fix him—surprisingly little—and so he slept.
 Deeply and more easily than he had since the Lotus Pier had gone up in flames.

 When he woke up, Wei Wuxian was still gone.

-He searched for days.
-Through the mountain where he had last seen him, through the small town at its foot, through the neighboring villages.
+He searched for days through the mountain where he had last seen him, through the small town at its foot and through the neighboring villages.
 The money that Wen Qing had lent them ran out and he was forced out of the inn, but he didn’t leave.
 He slept under the canopy of trees, tired and famished, and wondered where Wei Wuxian had gone.

-He wondered, in the darkest hours, if he had joined the enemy for a chance at his own safety.
-Even Wen Chao would surely stop short of killing an omega, no matter what he had said in his anger.
+He wondered, in the darkest hours, if Wei Wuxian had joined the enemy for a chance at his own safety.
+Even Wen Chao would surely stop short of killing a kunze, no matter what the young lord had declared at the burning Pier.

 But Wei Wuxian had promised that he would be there; he had found someone who could give Jiang Cheng his golden core back; he had nursed him back to health and not made use of his many opportunities to flee before.
 If he wasn’t at the foot of the mountain after promising he would be, then it must be because something happened to him.

 People started throwing Jiang Cheng odd looks as he wandered between mountain and town.
 Parents started pulling their children close at the sight of him.
 There were no posters of his face here, no Wen cultivators ready to take him away.
 No one thought of him as a man on the run, only as a vagabond, but he found that the difference was only in name.

 Then one day a voice from behind him in the mountains said, “Jiang Wanyin.”